thorchain/docs/learn/getting-started.md

 ## **How to track your position**

-You can see your position if you connect to THORChain via an Interface you can use [THORYield](https://app.thoryield.com/).
+You can see your position if you connect to THORChain via an interface such as [THORYield](https://app.thoryield.com/).

 ➜ [THORYield Guide](https://thorswap.medium.com/introducing-thoryield-v2-%EF%B8%8F-a6618c1cfcdb)